Dhruvvatsa23/Interactive-PDF-chatbot/README.md

 - If you chose speech mode, it will speak the answers out loud; otherwise, it will display the answers on the screen.

 #### 5. End the Chat:
-- To exit the chatbot, type "exit" or "quit".
+- To exit the chatbot, type "exit" or "quit" or "i want to quit".
 Your conversation will be saved as a log file.

 # Example
 Here’s a simple walkthrough of how a conversation might go: